Doll Quest

 "Can you make me ...?"
 Depends on the item, the scale, and the materials needed.

-Plastina Is modelling clay, it never hardens, it is usually what molds are formed around.
+Plasteline is modelling clay thus it never hardens and is usually what molds are formed around.

 "Do I have to use doll specific clay?"
 No.